 Please find below a final copy of our recent Ofsted report that judges our school to be Good overall.
 Whilst we are extremely delighted with this outcome, we would also like to share with you that of the five areas judged by Ofsted, four have been recognised as Outstanding.

 At Cheddar Grove Primary School, we are fully inclusive.
 We are committed to ensuring that all pupils achieve their potential in all areas.

 Pupils are identified as having SEND when they have a greater difficulty in learning than the majority of children of the same age which prevents or hinders them from making expected progress.

-Our SEN information report (Pdf) gives you the information regarding the approaches we use to ensure all of our pupils are supported to make progress, realise their full potential and have the best possible life chances.
+Our SEND information report (Pdf) gives you the information regarding the approaches we use to ensure all of our pupils are supported to make progress, realise their full potential and have the best possible life chances.